Netball SA Stadium: Tenants

 Netball SA Stadium is the main home venue for both Adelaide Thunderbirds and Southern Force.
-It also hosts numerous netball competitions and tournaments organized by Netball South Australia including the Netball South Australia Premier League, the Country Championships, the Adelaide Metropolitan Netball Division and the City Night Division.
+It also hosts numerous netball competitions and tournaments organised by Netball South Australia including the Netball South Australia Premier League, the Country Championships, the Adelaide Metropolitan Netball Division and the City Night Division.
 The stadium has also hosted international test series featuring Australia, New Zealand, South Africa and England.

 Facilities

 Netball SA Stadium features four indoor courts with sprung wooden floors.
 The indoor stadium has a seating capacity of 3,200 on fixed and retractable seating while outside there are 26 netball courts and parking for up to 750 cars.
 Between 2015 and 2016 the outdoor courts were upgraded.
 Between 2018 and 2019 further upgrades including car park improvements, office refurbishments and improvements to player facilities upgrades were carried out.
 In November 2020 Netball South Australia announced funding from the Government of South Australia for further upgrades, including increasing the stadium capacity.

+Due to the stadiums limited capacity, the Thunderbirds play most of their games at the 10,000 seat Adelaide Entertainment Centre located a short distance away on Port Road in Hindmarsh, or alternatively at the teams original home, the 8,000 capacity Adelaide Arena located in Findon.